Toogoolawah: History

 On 20 October 1940, a church building was relocated to Toogoolawah to reopen in Gardner Street North as the Cornerstone Lutheran Church.
 It was formerly the Bethlehem Lutheran Church in Jeebropilly, which opened on 20 April 1898, closing circa 1938.

+On the 15th of September 1951 a large fire destroyed the main factory building of the defunct condensery factory which had been previously repurposed as war time storage and a facility for power generation.

 Toogoolawah State High School opened on 25 January 1988, replacing the secondary department attached to Toogoolawah State School.

 Toogoolawah Library had a major refurbishment in 2006.

 Toogoolawah was partially cut off by flooding as a result of the 2010–2011 Queensland floods.